Jaseci-Labs/JaseciForge/website/docs/cli/add-module.md

    - Use kebab-case for directory names
    - Use PascalCase for component names

+2. **Node Type Definitions**
+   - Use descriptive field names
+   - Specify proper types (string, number, boolean)
+   - Use optional fields with `?` suffix
+   - Use union types with `|` for enums

+3. **API Integration**
+   - Use consistent endpoint patterns
+   - Implement proper error handling
+   - Follow RESTful conventions

-2. **Route Organization**
+4. **Route Organization**
    - Use meaningful route paths
-   - Follow RESTful conventions
    - Consider nested routes

-3. **Node Type Definitions**
-   - Use descriptive names
-   - Follow naming conventions
-   - Include proper documentation

-4. **API Integration**
-   - Use consistent endpoint patterns
+   - Use route groups when needed
-   - Implement proper error handling
-   - Follow API best practices

 ## Troubleshooting